badenster96/CSCI191T-Game-Project/readme.txt

 		Created modified sounds functions that plays from a list of random sounds, to make each action, like player hit, enemy hit, enemy death, menu sounds, ect. feel more dynamic

+All of the assets used are either my own, or have been purchased with free use copyright